hamelsmu/notes/docs/k8s/index.md

 - Dask
 - etc.

-Even if you can avail yourself of some managed services, in my experience there is always a gap that can be addressed by open source tools. **Therefore, it is a good idea to develop skills of installing and hosting open source data science tools yourself**.
+In my experience there is often a (large) gap between cloud offerings and what some open source tosl provide.
+In addition to open source tools, there are many third party vendors who are happy to install their software on your cloud.
+However, to avail yourself of either of these options, you often need basic infrastructure skills.  **Therefore, it is a good idea to develop skills of installing and hosting open source data science tools yourself**.
+I've found that these basic skills often intersect with Kubernetes.

-In addition to managed services, there are also many third party vendors who offer great tools, but you often need basic infrastructure knowledge to install self-hosted versions of these tools.

 [^1]: The major clouds do have their own workflow systems (AWS - Sagemaker, Azure - AzureML, GCP - VertexAI), but these may not fit your teams needs.

-## Nobody Is Coming To Save You
+## Nobody is coming to save you

 ![](20221212104110.png)